 Sentinel Group Management, Inc.

 We were retained as counsel to the Official Committee of Unsecured Creditors appointed in the chapter 11 case of Sentinel Group Management, Inc. pending in Chicago, Illinois.
 Sentinel managed over a billion dollars in investments of short-term cash for various clients, including futures commission merchants, hedge funds, financial institutions, pension funds, and individuals.
 The chapter 11 cases were commenced among allegations that certain members of Sentinel’s management engaged in fraudulent and undisclosed co-mingling and leveraging of client funds and misrepresented the nature of risky and illiquid securities purchased on their clients’ behalf.
-As Committee counsel, we have been working with the chapter 11 trustee to negotiate a consensual chapter 11 plan and have been tasked with evaluating and possibly pursuing complex litigation against various parties relating to the allegations of misconduct.
+As Committee counsel, we prosecuted, with the chapter 11 trustee, a chapter 11 plan over the objection of various Futures Commissions Merchants.
+In re Sentinel Management Group, Inc., 398 B.R.
+281 (Bankr.
+N.D.
+Ill.
+2008).

 American Home Mortgage Corp., et al.